 Twenty-eight percent of consumers invested in home gyms and stereo equipment during the pandemic.
 Thirty percent plan to continue this trend and invest in more “homebody” products.

 This suggests that many people are looking for ways to stay home and avoid contact with other people.
-Brands should consider developing products and campaigns that promote staying at home and being comfortable in your own space.
+Brands should consider developing products and campaigns that promote staying at home and being comfortable in their own space.

 The Shattering of Brand Loyalty